-- 52. The electronic government database used to identify the set of behaviors needed to define task performance is known as the: - A. behaviorally anchored ratings scale network. - B. employment analysis network. - C. occupational information network. - D. task performance analysis network. - E. job responsibilities network. - 53.
-Which of the following statements about the ONET is false? - A. It captures the "numerous small decisions" that separate the most effective organizations from their competitors. - B. It is an online database. - C. It is involved in figuring out the important tasks for a given job. - D. It includes the characteristics of most jobs in terms of tasks. - E. It includes the required knowledge, skills, and abilities to perform a task.
+54. Managers know what behaviors to emphasize in training programs and to assess when doing

+A. It captures the "numerous small decisions" that separate the most effective organizations from their competitors.

+B. It is an online database.

+C. It is involved in figuring out the important tasks for a given job.

+D. It includes the characteristics of most jobs in terms of tasks.

+E. It includes the required knowledge, skills, and abilities to perform a task.

-54. is defined as voluntary employee activities that may or may not be rewarded but that contribute to the organization by improving the overall quality of the setting in which work takes place.
+58. is defined as voluntary employee activities that may or may not be rewarded but that contribute to the organization by improving the overall quality of the setting in which work takes place.

-A. Creative task performance.
+A. Creative task performance

-- B. Adaptive task performance.
+B. Adaptive task performance

-- C. Counterproductive behavior.
+C. Counterproductive behavior

-- D. Citizenship behavior.
+D. Citizenship behavior

-- E. Routine task performance.
+E. Routine task performance

-55. Citizenship behaviors can be divided into the two main categories of:
+59. Citizenship behaviors can be divided into the two main categories of:

 A. intrapersonal and organizational.

-- B. interpersonal and intrapersonal.
+B. interpersonal and intrapersonal.

-- C. organizational and political.
+C. organizational and political.

-- D. interpersonal and political.
+D. interpersonal and political.

-- E. interpersonal and organizational.
+E. interpersonal and organizational.

+57. Which of the following statements about the ONET is false?

+Check All That Apply Questions

+60. Which of the following are considered organizational citizenship behaviors?
+(Check all that apply)

+voice

+helping

+civic virtue

+courtesy

+sportsmanship

+Mι Itiple Choice Questions

-- 56. Which of the following behaviors benefits coworkers and colleagues and involves assisting, supporting, and developing other organizational members in a way that goes beyond normal job expectations?
+61. Which of the following behaviors benefits coworkers and colleagues and involves assisting, supporting, and developing other organizational members in a way that goes beyond normal job expectations?

-- A. Intrapersonal citizenship behavior
+A. Intrapersonal citizenship behavior

-- B. Interpersonal citizenship behavior
+B. Interpersonal citizenship behavior

-- C. Organizational citizenship behavior
+C. Organizational citizenship behavior

-- D. Production citizenship behavior
+D. Production citizenship behavior

-- E. Political citizenship behavior
+E. Political citizenship behavior

-- 57. Interpersonal citizenship behaviors consist of all the following EXCEPT:
+62. Interpersonal citizenship behaviors consist of all the following EXCEPT:

-- A. helping.
+A. helping.

-- B. courtesy.
+B. courtesy.

-- C. sportsmanship.
+C. sportsmanship.

-- D. boosterism.
+D. boosterism.

-- E. respect for others.
+E. respect for others.

-58. Interpersonal citizenship behavior includes:
+63. Interpersonal citizenship behavior includes:

-- A. voice.
+A. voice.

-- B. civic virtue.
+B. civic virtue.

-- C. sportsmanship.
+C. sportsmanship.

-- D. boosterism.
+D. boosterism.

-- E. secrecy.
+E. secrecy.

-- 59. Don always maintains a good attitude with coworkers even when the department goes through tough times.
+64. Don always maintains a good attitude with coworkers even when the department goes through

+tough times.
 Don's behavior is an example of:

-- A. helping.
+A. helping.

-- B. courtesy.
+B. courtesy.

-- C. sportsmanship.
+C. sportsmanship.

-- D. civic virtue.
+D. civic virtue.

-- E. boosterism.
+E. boosterism.

-- 60. Which of the following is false about interpersonal behavior? - A. A team whose members have good interpersonal behavior is likely to have a positive team atmosphere. - B. Interpersonal behavior is most important when employees work in small groups. - C. Interpersonal behavior is most important when employees work in large groups. - D. Behaviors that commonly fall under the "teamwork" heading are examples of interpersonal behavior. - E. Team members with good interpersonal behavior tend to work toward achieving common goals. - 61.
-Which of the following is an organizational citizenship behavior? - A. Civic virtue - B. Courtesy - C. Representing self-interests in a positive way to the public - D. Sportsmanship - E. Behaviors that benefit employees with excess workloads
+E. Boosterism.

+65. Which of the following is false about interpersonal behavior?

+A. A team whose members have good interpersonal behavior is likely to have a positive team atmosphere.

+B. Interpersonal behavior is most important when employees work in small groups.

+C. Interpersonal behavior is most important when employees work in large groups.

+D. Behaviors that commonly fall under the "teamwork" heading are examples of interpersonal behavior.

+E. Team members with good interpersonal behavior tend to work toward achieving common goals.

+A. Civic virtue

+B. Courtesy

+C. Representing self-interests in a positive way to the public

+D. Sportsmanship

+E. Behaviors that benefit employees with excess workloads

-- 62. Some people react to bad rules or policies by constructively trying to change them, instead of passively complaining about them.
+67. Some people react to bad rules or policies by constructively trying to change them, instead of

+passively complaining about them.
 This positive characteristic refers to:

-- A. helping.
+A. helping.

-- B. sportsmanship.
+B. sportsmanship.

-- C. voice.
+C. voice.

-- D. civic virtue.
+D. civic virtue.

-- E. boosterism.
+E. boosterism.

-- 63. Natalie, Rose, and Charlet contribute most directly to the business goals of the Healthy White clinic through their:

-- A. creative task performance.

-- B. routine task performance.

-- C. interpersonal task performance.

-- D. intrapersonal task performance.

-- E. adaptive task performance.